YCCZhao/CarND-LaneLines-P1/writeup.md

 ```

 **2. Modified `draw_lines()` to draw a single line on the left and right lanes.**
-* In order to do so, first I filtered lines that are less than 15 degree from the X-axis.
+* In order to do so, first I filtered lines that were less than 15 degree from the X-axis.

 * Then I categorized lines into left lines or right lines based on their slope: negative slope = left lines,
   and positive one = right lines.